- Why are you rarely as motivated to follow through as you are when you’re planning?

 - Give yourself a reward…

-Look, some days I feel unmotivated multiple times, I don’t have time to spend time getting motivated.
-And if I’m unmotivated to do the work thing, there’s a pretty big chance that I’m not going to be motivated to do any off those things on the list. (*connecting to why is critical and effective but some days it’s really difficult to find the emotional connection needed to stir motivation)
+Some days you’re going to feel unmotivated and you won’t have time to spend time getting motivated.
+Not to mention, if you’re not motivated, you won’t be motivated to do the things to get motivated. (*connecting to why is critical and effective but some days it’s really difficult to find the emotional connection needed to stir motivation)

 You can’t rely on motivation.

-But don’t worry, I’m going somewhere with this, after all, I did get through this and I am writing this newsletter right?
-You don’t need to wait for motivation if you have this other thing:
+But don’t worry, you don’t need to wait for motivation to kick in if you have this other thing.

 Gratitude Practice Sounds...
 Not like me I cringe at some of the overly ernest and fluffy stuff that pops up in the coaching world, and to me, "Gratitude Practice" just sounded like a new-age way of defining appreciation.
 And actually, there is so much superficial...